yzAlvin/Codewars-Solution-Scraper/readme.md

 # Codewars Solution Scraper

+Currently the [codewars api](https://dev.codewars.com/#introduction) provides the completed katas, but not the actual solution code you wrote to complete it.

 This go program will scrape all your codewars solutions and output them in json file.

 The schema of a single kata is